 Some key tools to have in your lighting package:

 Gels.
 CTO 1/4, 1/2 and full.
 CTB 1/4, 1/2 and full.
 These will help balance your lights if you’re shooting with a mixture of different types of lighting.
 Usually tungsten is 3200K and LEDs are around 5600K.
 So if you want your LED to match your tungsten light, you are going to have to add some CTO in order for it to match.

 Diffusion material.
 Cuts down on the amount of light that is being thrown.
 A cheap… very cheap way of doing this is using wax paper.
 If you have a budget, there’s a variety of different diffusion out there.
 250 is a good start.

 Dimmers.
 Work the same as diffusion, but this works well if you don’t need to have a 1K light full blast.

 Black wrap.
 This is a foil you can wrap around your light and it controls the amount of spill your light produces.
 If you want to light a counter top, but you don’t want the light to spill onto the wall, you can just makeshift your own setup by wrapping this around the light.
 This also works well if you want to create some kind of pattern on the wall and it helps you avoid flat lighting.

-That’s the basic rundown of materials needed to light a scene.
-Just remember, it always starts from the script and try your best to enhance the story with your lighting.
+That’s the basic rundown of movie lighting techniques and the materials you need to light a scene.
+Just remember, it always starts from the script.
+So your lighting offers a way to enhance the story.